 If you'd like your event or project included in our listings, please tell us about it here.
 If you have logos, artwork or photographs that we may use with your listing, please let us know--all images on PASC's website are used with permission.
 Thank you for your support and participation.

-Opened JUNE 24 (Colorado): Buffalo Soldiers: reVision, permanent exhibition examining the complex legacy of the Buffalo Soldiers in the American West, and highlighting ethnic, gender, and racial identities in the landscape of the southern Colorado borderlands.
+Ongoing (Colorado): Buffalo Soldiers: reVision, permanent exhibition examining the complex legacy of the Buffalo Soldiers in the American West, and highlighting ethnic, gender, and racial identities in the landscape of the southern Colorado borderlands.
 Featuring works by eight artists from across the United States: Chip Thomas (lead artist); Esther Belin; Mahogany L. Browne; Rosie Carter; Gaia; André Leon Gray; Theodore A. Harris; and Tom Judd.
 Fort Garland Museum and Cultural Center, 29477 Highway 159, Fort Garland, Colorado.

 Books and Essays